-Reema came across an ad on the web which promoted joint term life insurance.
-She immediately called her husband Sumit and asked him “Hi.
+Reema came across an ad on the web which promoted joint term insurance for couples.
+She immediately called her husband Sumit and asked him, “Hi.
 Are you busy?”

-Reema continued the conversation, “I just came across a term insurance plan.
-It’s a joint term insurance plan.
+Reema said, “I just came across a term insurance plan.
+It is a joint term insurance plan.
 Should we go ahead with it?
 I’m not very sure if it’s a good option for a married couple like us?
-I even calculated the premium amount and it’s fairly less.
-Since, you are my personal financial expert; I thought I’ll discuss this with you.”
+I even calculated the premium amount, and it’s fairly less.
+Since you are my financial expert, I thought I’d discuss this with you.”

-As opposed to a regular life insurance policy where a nominee or beneficiary is mentioned - in Joint Life Insurance, both partners qualify as owners as well as beneficiaries.
+As opposed to a regular life insurance plan where a nominee or beneficiary is mentioned – in Joint Term Life Insurance, both partners qualify as owners as well as beneficiaries.
 If something untoward happens to one individual, the other receives the life cover.

 Now coming back to your question – are these policies suitable for all couples?

 A Joint Life Insurance plan is where two lives are covered instead of one.”